Alan-LZhang/AZ-finance/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- FinTech: machine learning, textual analysis
+- 'FinTech: machine learning, textual analysis'
-- Investments: hedge funds, mutual funds
+- 'Investments: hedge funds, mutual funds'
-- Corporate finance: disclosures
+- 'Corporate finance: disclosures'

 # Education to show in About widget
 education: